ibm-cloud-docs/account/faqs-account.md

 {: faq}
 {: support}

-To upgrade your Lite account, go to [Account settings](https://{DomainName}/account/settings).
+To upgrade your Lite account, go to your [account settings](https://{DomainName}/account/settings).
 In the Account Upgrade section, click **Add credit card** to upgrade to a Pay-As-You-Go account, or click **Upgrade** for a Subscription account.

 See [Upgrading your account](/docs/account?topic=account-upgrading-account) for more information.